 4. Morocco has the oldest university in the world

 Morocco has a long history of civilization.
 The Kairaouine Mosque in Fes became the world’s first university in 859.
 It was built by Fatima al-Fihri, the daughter of a wealthy Kairaouine refugee.
 Until Casablanca’s Hassan II Mosque was built in the early 1990s, the Kairaouine Mosque was the largest mosque in Morocco.
 The University operated independently for a long time but became part of the state educational system in 1963.
 It is known today as the University of al-Kairaouine.

-You might be aware that Japan has the oldest ruling dynasty, but did you know that Morocco has the second oldest ruling dynasty in the world?
+Did you know that Morocco has the second oldest ruling dynasty in the world?
 The current royal family has been in power since 1631.
-The House of Shorafa Aloui claims decent of the Islamic Prophet Muhammad Ibin Abdullah.
+The House of Shorafa Aloui claims descent of the Islamic Prophet Muhammad.
 Morocco became a constitutional monarchy in 1957 and the current king, Mohamed VI, is the 23rd of his line.